kakoeimon/Divi_Dead_to_VNDS/README.md

 MIDI files are not converted by the script.
 If you want music you have to convert them to mp3 and then copy then to the sound directory of the novel.

+The novel is converted to the so called high resolution for VNDS 640x480

 Have fun.